-Please contact our pay People & culture unit if you require information about correct awards and pay rates:
+Please contact our pay People & Culture unit if you require information about correct awards and pay rates:

-People & Culture - Alicia Vaccaro Ph.
-9251 5268
+People & Culture Phone: 9116 5268 Email: people&culture@victas.uca.org.au

-Email: Alicia.
-Vaccaro@victas.uca.org.au

-4. Confidentiality: keep employment records in locked storage
+5. Confidentiality: keep employment records in locked storage

 You are obligated to keep detailed records for each employee about their employment, such as pay, hours of work, leave, superannuation and other matters.